ejcasper/Elk-Stack-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - _TODO: What does Filebeat watch for?_
+- Logging information - changes?????
 - _TODO: What does Metricbeat record?_
-o	Metricbeat collects metrics and statistics and sends them to a specific output such as ElasticSearch or Logstash.
-In our activity we ran various stresses to see how metricbeat recorded the data.
-Specifically we saw how metricbeat monitored the CPU, memory, and load of our web servers.
+o	Metricbeat records metrics and statistics - such as CPU usage or loads to a web server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.